Hallelujah! Five years after he was captured in Afghanistan Sgt. Bowe Bergdahl is free:

 Obamacare will bankrupt our country and ruin the best healthcare delivery system in the world.
 Really?
 This might be the best Daily Show segment ever, with Aasif Mandvi.

 I never understood the “If you give it to everyone then you’ll ruin it” argument.
-The Republicans’ best business-titan buddies brew Budweiser by the millions of gallons.
+The business titans brew Budweiser by the millions of gallons.
 They make Ford Mustangs as long as there’s demand.
-Why doctors won’t know what to do after poor folks are let through the door, I don’t know.
+Why doctors won’t know what to do after poor folks are let through the door, I don’t get.

 The great Ron Fournier.
 Karl Rove’s quivering pen pal.
 Who publicly and proudly transformed the Associated Press from a neutral to a partisan observer (Everybody Likes Fox News!).
 The man who shoved the Washington bureau into his own McCain pressure-cooker during the ’08 election, blanching the outlet and its reputation.